 Q: What attracted you to this project?

-Q: What were the challenges of adapting this novel to the screen?
+Q: What are the challenges to bringing a best-selling novel to the screen?

 A: I think the biggest challenge to any adaptation is having to write a screenplay which is external action and dramatically driven and structured while still hopefully keeping some of the inner world, integrity, spirit, world and most importantly "voice" of the author.
 Some adaptations fail in this, and that's why they're abysmal and disappointing.
 This one did not.

 Q: How is this movie relevant to our present culture?

 A: Just recently, America was at war, and I suppose the whole world is at war with terrorism.
 We're sending our young men off to war, and the justification for these wars is a tricky and complex question.
 Vietnam was probably the most complex, and it will always gnaw at the American conscience.
 I think that the film describes that well.
 We sent off these young men, our children, into a war they couldn't understand, a war ruled by madness... young boys!
 The film is an honest depiction of that--the madness that can take over ordinary and "good" people's lives, people who are good for the rest of their lives perhaps and, in one moment, made choices that were evil, immoral and destructive.

 Q: Why is the main character's "word of honor" important to him?